Tatibara/frauenloop-autumn-2020/form-validation/README.md

 ## HomeWork #2

 - create new field: Credit Card Number
-- implement validation also for credit Credit Card Number
+- implement validation also for credit Credit Card Number using Luhn Algorithm
-- submit button should be enable when all three fields are valid
+- submit button should be enable when all three fields are valid and disabled when something is incorrect

 ## HomeWork #1